fossilet/exception-notifier/README.md

 so the return value of it is meaningless, even if you can return some value explicitly in it.

-The coverage reported by Coveralls is inaccurate, because Travis cannot run code sending email.
+The coverage reported by Coveralls is inaccurate because Travis cannot run code sending email.
 Run tests/test_coverage.sh to get a full coverage.
 However, `python-coverage` does not cover code of system exception hook in either case.